 I came to understand the importance of unpacking racial categories through my own work on the Asian American population.
 Scholars had documented and analyzed the process of racialization as it applied to Asian Americans, and explored how Asians are classified into a unified racial category that can flatten differences and reproduce racial stereotypes, such as the “model minority.”
 I wanted to move beyond a focus on how Asians are racially classified to interrogate the Asian American category itself.

-In my book, Redefining Race, I studied the emergence and construction of the Asian American category and identity.
+In my book, Redefining Race: Asian American Panethnicity and Shifting Ethnic Boundaries, I studied the emergence and construction of the Asian American category and identity.
 Before 1968, no category or consciousness linked Asians from different national origins.
 In fact, immigrants in the United States from China, Japan, Korea, India, and the Philippines did not readily form alliances or cooperate, nor did they see themselves as part of the same racial category.
 Instead, they built separate ethnic communities, depended on their own systems of social and economic support, and, at times, intentionally distinguished themselves from one another.
 The new pan-ethnic category and identity of “Asian American” emerged in the late 1960s, well before the federal government and its agencies adopted it as an official racial category.
 Asian activists built a political movement based on the shared experiences and struggles of Asian ethnic groups in the United States, developing the new pan-ethnic label and identity.
 Alongside national origin, linguistic, cultural, and religious differences, they constructed a narrative about the shared racialized histories of Asian ethnic groups—as cheap laborers and unassimilable foreigners without access to U.S. citizenship, land ownership, civil rights, or even entry into the United States.

 I examined how Asian Americans developed and used this broader pan-ethnic label and category for political work and to build coalitions for social change.
 I also investigated how activists and leaders navigated the use of the term “Asian American” to advocate for the broader community, as it could detract from the significant disparities within and between various groups comprising Asian America.
 Instead of taking racial categories for granted or considering them natural, my work looks beneath the surface to understand the structures and processes that encouraged Asian Americans to develop and utilize this pan-ethnic label to protest anti-Asian racism and other forms of inequality.
 In this case, race and racial categories became my objects of analysis.